kyliemegan24/ReadMe_Generator/SampleREADME.md

 ## Description
-fkfk
+An app that shows you pictures of Trader Joe's flaky, flavorful crackers that are perfect for entertaining.

 ## Installation
-fkfk
+Simply download from the app store onto your smarphone or mobile device.

 ## Usage Information

-kfkf
+Click the button on the homepage of the app entitle 'Show Me Crackers' and start viewing crackers!

 ## Credits / Contributors

-fkfk
+Trader Joe

 ## Testing Procedures

-kfkfk
+We tested this app in Google Chrome and Mozilla FireFox

 ## Questions?

-Check out my Github Profile at https://github.com/fkfk
+Check out my Github Profile at https://github.com/edgarallenpoe22

 <br>

-You can also email me at kfkfk.
+You can also email me at nevermore@gmail.com.